FBI: Hanssen suspected he was under surveillance

 The letter, which also referenced future possible contacts, was signed "Ramon Garcia," one of Hanssen's aliases, according to the FBI.

-Also inside the package were seven FBI secret documents, dated from October to December, about FBI counter-intelligence investigations against Russian targets, Pluta said.
+Inside the package were seven FBI secret documents, dated from October to December, about FBI counter-intelligence investigations against Russian targets, Pluta said.

-Freeh has said an internal FBI investigation began late last year after an intelligence audit revealed the presence of a mole in the agency.
+FBI Director Louis Freeh has said an internal FBI investigation began late last year after an intelligence audit revealed the presence of a mole in the agency.
 The United States then secretly obtained Russian documents that led them to suspect Hanssen.

 Other court documents released Tuesday gave an inventory of what FBI agents found when they searched Hanssen's car and home right after his arrest.